A Servant Heart

 What Does it Mean to Have a Servant Heart?

 The Greek word for servant is diakonos, and where the word “deacon” comes from.
-It means a person who waits on others and cares for their needs.
+It means a person who cares for the needs of others.
 Jesus was an excellent example–

 “The Son of Man did not come to be served, but to serve, and to give His life as a ransom for many.”
-Matthew 20:28 NIV.
+Matthew 20:28.

 Examples of Faithful Servants in the Bible

-We also have been given many examples of others in the Bible who show us the way-
+We also have been given many examples of true servants in the Bible who show us the way-

 Samuel